John A. Quinn: Education and academic career

-Among other appointments, John Quinn has been visiting professor at Imperial College, London (1965-6 and 1986; visiting scientist at MIT (1980); Sherman Fairchild Scholar at Caltech (1985); and visiting professor at the University of Rome (1992).
-He has also served as a member of several commissions and boards operating under the auspices of the National Research Council, including the Engineering Research Board, the Board of Chemical Sciences and Technology, the Committee on Separation Science and Technology, and the Amundson Committee on Chemical Engineering Frontiers.
+AQuinn was visiting professor at Imperial College, London (1965-6 and 1986; visiting scientist at MIT (1980); Sherman Fairchild Scholar at Caltech (1985); and visiting professor at the University of Rome (1992).
+He also served as a member of several commissions and boards operating under the auspices of the National Research Council, including the Engineering Research Board, the Board of Chemical Sciences and Technology, the Committee on Separation Science and Technology, and the Amundson Committee on Chemical Engineering Frontiers.

 Scientific contributions

-John Quinn’s contributions to chemical engineering science and its applications pertain to a broad range of phenomena and processes:
+Quinn’s contributions to chemical engineering science and its applications pertain to a broad range of phenomena and processes:

 The role of the interface in mass transfer: This work, largely conducted at Illinois, aimed at quantifying the magnitude of the mass transfer resistance hypothesized to exist at the nearly-infinitely-thin interface and to influence the rates of mass transport of species to and from bulk phases on either side of it.
-This very fundamental problem also engaged such contemporaries as Profs.
-Sherwood at M.I.T., Pigford and his then-student Scriven at Delaware, Danckwerts in the U.K., and Levich in the U.S.S.R.
-Prof. Quinn and his students distinguished themselves by fashioning a number of elegant experimental systems (e.g., the moving-band absorber) capable of producing the very “young” or fresh interfaces at which it was possible to probe interfacial mass transfer resistances associated with gas-liquid and liquid- liquid transport.
+This very fundamental problem also engaged such contemporaries as Sherwood at M.I.T., Pigford and his then-student Scriven at Delaware, Danckwerts in the U.K., and Levich in the U.S.S.R.
+Quinn and his students distinguished themselves by fashioning a number of elegant experimental systems (e.g., the moving-band absorber) capable of producing the very “young” or fresh interfaces at which it was possible to probe interfacial mass transfer resistances associated with gas-liquid and liquid- liquid transport.
 These endeavors would ultimately expand to include exploration of the role of insoluble stagnant films at interfaces and of transport-induced convective instabilities arising on either side of them.